-The groups that we represent, amongst a variety of community services, seek to: create, develop, and operate new and rehabilitated affordable housing, provide high quality health care services, develop community-wide sustainable development strategies, provide support and educational services to youth from infancy through college (or GED), and generally work for social and economic justice in local low-income communities.
+The groups we represent, seek to create, develop, and operate new and rehabilitated affordable housing; provide high quality health care services; develop community-wide sustainable development strategies; provide support and educational services to youth from infancy through college (or GED); and generally work for social and economic justice in local low-income communities.
 Our partnerships create minority and community-owned businesses and jobs, and these building projects have increasingly been improved upon with “green” engineering that works toward environmental sustainability.
 Find more information about our Green Building Law and Justice Project here.

 DIRECT CLIENT SERVICES